CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/execution_and_data_flow.md

 ## Generic Job Runtime

 `app/server/services/jobs.py` owns mutable `JobState` and lifecycle transitions.
 The domain package exposes only the serializable job response contract.
 A job failure can carry a message, code, phase, and recoverability flag through `JobExecutionError`; the generic manager never interprets inference-specific exception classes.
-Feature services can provide a failure mapper, and unmapped failures use the generic `job_failed` / `execution` fallback.
+Feature services can provide a failure mapper, and unmapped failures use the generic `job_failed` / `execution` fallback. `GET /api/jobs` is the only job read surface, and `DELETE /api/jobs/{job_id}` is the only cancellation surface.

 All long-running endpoints follow the same external contract: